Hello World 👋

 Published: March 17, 2025

 Hello 👋!
-As a computer enthusiast, I enjoy exploring new ways to learn about programming, design, and engineering.
+As a fan of tech, I enjoy exploring new ways to learn about programming, design, and engineering.

 Why I chose Zola